codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a beehive without the b's?
-An eehive.
+My boss told me to have a good day.
+So I went home...

 ## Daily Trivia

-Who is the founder of Palantir?
+Nvidia&#039;s headquarters are based in which Silicon Valley city?
- 1. Jack Dorsey
+ 1. Santa Clara
- 2. Marc Benioff
+ 2. Mountain View
- 3. Peter Thiel
+ 3. Cupertino
- 4. Mark Zuckerberg
+ 4. Palo Alto

 <details>
   <summary>Answer</summary>
-  Peter Thiel
+  Santa Clara
 </details>